 - The cost of counseling, if necessary

-- Refunds of lost funds, after financial abuse
+- Refunds for financial abuse

-- Physical pain and emotional suffering damages
+- Physical pain

 - Mental anguish